-Panels are connected in parallel, when a single panel produces sufficient voltage but not enough current.
+Panels are connected in parallel, when a single panel produce sufficient voltage but not enough current.
 If one panel generates 2A in bright sunlight, two panels in parallel will generate 4A.
-For each of the 2A panels that are connected in parallel, in bright sunlight an extra 2A current will be generated.
-Panels that are in parallel connection, the voltage remains same as that of a single panel but the amperage increases with every extra panel connected in parallel.
-The following image shows solar cells connected in parallel:
+For each of the 2A panels that are connected in parallel, an extra 2A current will be generated in bright sunlight.
+With panels that are in parallel connection, the voltage remains same as that of a single panel but the amperage increases with every additional panel connected in parallel.